Updating post from Reddit.

 First time landlord here, we've sorted out consent-to-let and are renting out our home for a few years for travel, uni and health reasons.
 Is it worth signing up to the NRLA?
 I've read very mixed reviews.
 I want to make sure I do everything well and legally, but I'm doing everything through OpenRent so maybe thats covered anyway.
 What do you think about NRLA and their fundamentals course?
 Thanks in advance

-Posted by 14epr 4 days ago
+Posted by 14epr 6 months ago

 I did the NRLA landlord fundamentals course and found it very useful to understand my legal responsibilities